jonhyman/listerine/README.md

   environments :staging, :production
   # This monitor is critical when running in the production environment
   is :critical, :in => :production
   # The criticality levels can be anything you want.
-It defaults to :default.
+It defaults to :default to notify the default recipient.
   is :foobar, :in => :staging
   assert do
     # Setup a different connection based on the current environment